-The government sets the ground rules
+The government sets the fundamentals

-It is up to the jury to decide which bodies have the right to nominate, how many candidates they can suggest and in which categories each group may nominate.
-These rules can be found in the nomination letters sent by the jury to the nomination bodies before every round of nominations.
-The letters clearly state what information must be included with a nomination and the deadline for submissions.
+The jury decides on the nominations and its internal work.
+It decides which bodies have the right to nominate, how many candidates they can suggest and in which categories each group may nominate.
+These regulations can be found in the nomination letter sent to the nomination bodies in January.
+This letter also states what information must be included with a nomination and the deadline for submissions.